 Getting started on your design

-When you start out with your design, it’s important to first know what information you will be including as the content for your final design.
+When you start out with your half-fold brochure design, it’s important to first know what information you will be including as the content for your final design.

-The information you include in your brochure is ultimately the star of the brochure, not any of the picture elements that may accompany it, so it’s essential you have this information in a completed written format before beginning this design.
+The information you include in your brochure is ultimately the star of the brochure, so it’s essential you have this information in a completed written format before beginning your design.

-Once you have the finalized information you know you need to include in your finished design, you should choose appropriate photographs to accompany that information.
+Once you have the finalized information you know you need to include in your finished design, you should choose appropriate and high resolution photographs to accompany that information and to really make your half-fold brochure stand out.
 If you’re designing a menu for a restaurant, choose the most appealing images of the actual menu items to accompany your menus.
 Be sure to use the photographs as a way of highlighting the services or menu items you want customers to notice.

 Once you have the pictures and information picked out, you should begin laying out the design.
 Be sure to keep in mind that the front and back cover of the half-fold brochure will be only half of the total size of the paper size you chose.
 The inside portion of the half-fold brochure (where the menu content would usually be) is the place for you to put all your information listings.
 You can divide your information with subheadings like a menu would with different courses of a meal; or you can simply list it all in one format.